Must Haves When Adopting a Mediterranean-Style Diet

 You don’t even have to go all in to reap the rewards.
 Studies show that people who blended a Western diet with Mediterranean-influenced eating still added years to their lives.

-What foods are in a Mediterranean diet?
+What are Mediterranean diet must-haves?

 The diet also consists of lean proteins like chicken.
 But it’s eaten in moderation as are yogurt, eggs and cheese.
 And by moderation, we mean a few times a week.